serverless/serverless/docs/dashboard/cicd/running-in-your-own-cicd.md

 <!--
 title: Serverless Dashboard - Running in your own CI/CD
-menuText: Running in your own CI/CD
+menuText: Deploy in your own CI/CD
 layout: Doc
 -->